xxiswajung/xxiswajung.github.io/_pages/cv.md

 ---

 {% include base_path %}
+You can also see my CV from [pdf file](files/HwajungYoo_CV.pdf).

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, University of California, Santa Barbara, 2025 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Engineering, Hongik University, 2023

 Work experience
 ======